opatiny/octanis-internship-workbook/docs/electronics/pcb/kicad.md

 - make thicker wires for power traces, all signal traces can be thin (leds, communication)
 - place capacitors next to the source of the signal you want to filter (inductances as well)
 - try to have no errors at all with the bug checker in the schematic

+## Create Gerber files

+On the board layout, go to File -> Plot

+Check Gerbers are good: Project page -> Tools ->Rub Gerbview

 ## Creating BOM (bill of materials)